TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-07-30 - Decreases kill experience reward of China Hackers <a name='link__20220730__770_hacker_xp_reward'></a>
 **Changes**

-- **TWEAK**: Decreases the kill experience reward of China Hackers from 50 100 150 400 to 50 60 80 100.
+- **TWEAK**: Killing a China Hacker now rewards 50 100 150 400 instead of 50 60 80 100 experience points (XP).
 This is a significant reduction.
 The new values have been choosen because the USA Drop Zone, worth 4 Hackers, gives 200 XP flat.
 And a Vet 3 Hacker makes twice as much money as he started with, so a doubling of XP is reasonable.
-Killing 4 Vet3 Hackers would give 400 XP, twice as much as a Drop Zone and Black Market.
+Killing 4 Vet 3 Hackers would give 400 XP, twice as much as a Drop Zone and Black Market.

 **Links**